Fears For Missing Pregnant Woman #LauraWallen, Teacher Fails To Arrive On 1st Day Of School, Car Later Located

 — Mike Hellgren (@HellgrenWJZ) September 8, 2017

-Wallen is described as a white woman having blonde hair and blue eyes, standing five-feet-five-inches tall and weighing approximately 200 pounds.
+Wallen is described as a white woman with blonde hair and blue eyes, standing five-feet, five-inches tall and weighing approximately 200 pounds.
 Students at Wilde Lake High were informed of her disappearance on Tuesday and have posted pictures and notes around the classroom where she teaches social studies classes, as messages of support.

 Montg.
 Co.
 Police outside home of missing pregnant teacher, Laura Wallen.
 They spent time inside condo, searching for clues. @FOXBaltimore pic.twitter.com/qx0Ca5pQwn